 Castle Crags Wilderness

-Castle Dome in Castle Crags Wilderness
+The Castle Crags in Castle Crags Wilderness

 Castle Crags Wilderness is an 8,627-acre property in the Trinity Mountains on Shasta-Trinity National Forest.
 Elevations on the wilderness area range from about 2,500 feet to around 7,300 feet among the crags themselves.
 The Castle Crags are prominent granitic spires in the southeast area of the wilderness and are similar to some of the granite landscape found in Yosemite National Park.
 The northern part of the wilderness shows more evidence of glacial activity with several prominent cirques in the area.